-Fiscal years ended April 30, (in thousands)

-Chang ge
+Citalig e

-2014 2014 2013 \$ %
+2 2015 2014 \$ %

-Investment income \$ 880 \$ 671 \$ 209 31%
+Investment income \$ 1,042 \$ 880 \$ 162 18%

-Interest expense (156) (195) 39 20%
+Interest expense (139) (156) 17 11%

-Other income (expense), net 703 (69) 772 NM
+Other income (expense), net (42) 703 (745) NM

-\$ 1,427 \$ 407 \$ 1,020 251%
+\$ 861 S 1.427 \$ (566) (40%)

 Investment income is derived primarily from the Company's holdings of marketable securities.
 Earnings on these securities may vary based on fluctuating dividend payout levels and interest rates and the timing of purchases or sales of securities.
-During fiscal years 2014 and 2013, investment income included gains upon the sale or redemption of marketable securities of approximately \$367,000 and \$47,000, respectively.
-During fiscal year 2015, the Company anticipates that investment income will be approximately the same as that earned in fiscal year 2014, depending on the yield and size of its investment portfolio.
+During fiscal years 2015 and 2014, investment income included gains upon the sale or redemption of marketable securities of approximately \$566,000 and \$367,000, respectively.
+During fiscal year 2016, the Company anticipates that investment income will be approximately the same as that earned in fiscal year 2015, depending on the yield and size of its investment portfolio and the timing of any sales or redemptions of marketable securities.

-In fiscal year 2014, interest expense was incurred on borrowings under the Company's \$25 million credit facility with a bank, on deferred compensation payments and capital leases for equipment.
-The new bank credit facility replaced the previous \$9.3 million credit line against which the Company had borrowed approximately \$6 million as of the end of fiscal year 2013.
-As a result of the new credit facility, the Company maintained a higher level of debt than in fiscal year 2013, but since the new credit facility carries a lower interest rate than the previous credit line, fiscal year 2014 interest expense was lower than that incurred in fiscal year 2013.
-Interest expense in future years will be dependent on interest rates in the U.S.
+In fiscal year 2015, interest expense was incurred on borrowings under the Company's \$25 million credit facility with a bank and on deferred compensation payments.
+During fiscal year 2015, the Company paid down a portion of its borrowings under the credit facility resulting in lower interest expense in that fiscal year as compared to the prior fiscal year.
+Interest expense in future years will be dependent on interest rates in the U.S. and the level of the Company's borrowings under the credit facility.

-Other income in fiscal year 2014 includes a \$736,000 gain recognized upon the sale of certain manufacturing equipment to Morion, Inc. under the terms of a license agreement related to the Company's rubidium oscillator production technology.
-(For more information regarding the Company's investment in Morion see Note 10 to the Consolidated Financial Statements.)
-During the fiscal year 2013, other income consisted of insignificant non-operating expenses
+During fiscal year 2015, other income consisted of insignificant non-operating expenses.
+Other income in the year ended April 30, 2014, consists primarily of a \$736,000 gain recognized upon the sale of certain manufacturing equipment to Morion, Inc. under the terms of a license agreement related to the Company's rubidium oscillator production technology.
+(See Note 9 Investment in Morion, Inc. in the accompanying consolidated financial statements.)